flaviostutz/monotag/README.md

 Run 'npx monotag --help' or 'npx monotag tag --help' for info on specific commands

 The automatic versioning feature can be used for non-monorepos too and you can use this as a library also.
 Check examples below.

+## Actions

+In general it will always to calculate the next tag/version/notes and create some resources as the result of this analysis.

+After analysis we will have calculated:
+- Tag: a release tag that identifies uniquelly this module in the monorepo (e.g.: mymodule/1.0.1-beta.1)
+- Notes: description of what changed for this new version in comparison to the previous one

+As "actions", it can:
+  - display tag/version/notes on console
+  - save tag, version and notes to specific files
+  - append notes to an existing changelog.md file
+  - git tag the repo with the calculated version (using generated notes as tag notes)
+  - git commit and push any files or tags created during the process

+Run `npx monotag --help` for a list of actions you can use.

 ## Example